For tomorrow’s entrepreneurs

 - The template can be downloaded from Stud.IP or from our website

 - For the areas “cost structure” and “revenue structure” we recommend the presentation in tabular form.

-> The following information are to be entered on the cover page: Name, first name, matriculation number, e-mail, degree programme, faculty and postal address of the group members.
+The following information are to be entered on the cover page: Name, first name, matriculation number, e-mail, degree programme and faculty of the group members.

-> Fueglistaller, U; Müller, C; Müller, S.; Volery, T. (2012): Entrepreneurship.
+Fueglistaller, U; Müller, C; Müller, S.; Volery, T. (2012): Entrepreneurship.
 Springer Gabler Verlag, Heidelberg.

 Faltin, G. (2011): Kopf schlägt Kapital.
 Hanser Verlag, München.

 Ries, E. (2011): The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, New York: Crown Business.

 Semester: Winter semester